Goldenvikingsunset/Goldenvikingsunset/README.md

 ## Why Programming and Web Development?

-Since **Business Central** is now a SaaS application, understanding web development and cloud technologies has become essential for creating innovative and robust solutions.
+Since **Business Central** is a SaaS application, understanding web development and cloud technologies has become essential for creating innovative and robust solutions.
 Here's how I'm leveraging my learning:

 1. **Front-End Development**: Understanding the front-end helps me work with **Business Central APIs** and build interfaces that interact seamlessly with BC.
 2. **Back-End Development**: Learning **server-side technologies** complements my **AL programming** and allows me to create middleware solutions.